 The Site is generally flat lying with limited topographic features.
 The surface of the Site is covered with buildings, asphalt, and gravel.
+Just beyond the eastern property boundary is Two Mile Creek which receives storm water runoff from the Site and surrounding properties.

-Precipitation (i.e., rain or melting snow) moves to the storm drains in the roadways via overland flow.
-Surface and shallow groundwater flow are likely impacted by various cycles of development and filling, as well as utility lines and foundations.
+Precipitation (i.e., rain or snow melt) generally moves from the Site via overland sheet flow to the drainage swale/Two Mile Creek along the western portion of the Site or low spots where it ponds and infiltrates/evaporates.
+Surface and shallow groundwater flow are likely affected by various development and filling, as well as subsurface utilities and foundations.